cloud441/ACEProjectAmaris/README.md

 ### Step 1.4: Deploy a Kibana Instance to help you manage your Elasticsearch cluster

+> Kibana is a tool developed by Elasticsearch creators with the objective to help you manage cluster, indices, users and roles and many other configuration related to your Elasticsearch cluster.

 * using [this manifest](config/kubernetes_manifests/kibana_service/kibana_node.yaml), create a Kibana service:
     * ```kubectl apply -f kibana_node.yaml```
 * access kibana user interface by running this command locally: